 Remember that empty chair Jeff Bezos kept in each of his meetings?
 Keep that visual in your mind as you plan your customer service, store operations, shopping experience, and marketing efforts.
 Don’t think in terms of “what’s best for my business” and “what’s best for my customers”, because they’re both undeniably dependent on one another.

 If you focus on making your customers’ lives easier, you’ll see stronger sales growth.
-If you don’t, customers will find somewhere else to shop.
+If you don’t, customers will find somewhere else (with a better customer experience) to shop.

 Level up your customer experience today